 Main Themes in the Research

 The Effects of CBT on Depressive Symptoms.
 Evidence from across the studies found face-to-face CBT effective in addressing depressive symptoms CBT has been associated with short-term improvements in depressive symptoms, with individuals receiving the intervention experiencing fewer and less severe symptoms after the intervention.
 Much of the existing evidence shows that face-to-face CBT sessions result in long-term improvements in depressive symptoms.
-In addition, the CBT intervention appears to have superior outcomes to virtual implementation techniques among racial minority groups, which could help in addressing the health disparities for the population (Alavi et al., 2023; Brown et al., 2021; Charron & Gorey, 2020; Luo et al., 2020; Kambeitz-Ilankovic et al., 2022; Nuraeni et al., 2023; Rauen et al., 2020; Saferty et al., 2020; Zuo et al., 2022).().
+In addition, the CBT intervention appears to have superior outcomes to virtual implementation techniques among racial minority groups, which could help in addressing the health disparities for the population (Alavi et al., 2023; Brown et al., 2021; Charron & Gorey, 2020; Luo et al., 2020; Kambeitz-Ilankovic et al., 2022; Nuraeni et al., 2023; Rauen et al., 2020; Saferty et al., 2020; Zuo et al., 2022).

 The Effects of CBT on QoL.
-Evidence shows positive effects of CBT on QoL, even in studies reporting minimal improvements in depressive symptoms ().
+Evidence shows positive effects of CBT on QoL, even in studies reporting minimal improvements in depressive symptoms.
 While the measurement of QoL differed, the evidence shows notable improvements for individuals with mild, moderate, and severe depressive symptoms.
 It is worth noting that the approach to delivering CBT may influence outcomes, with face-to-face sessions showing stable long-term effects on QoL, regardless of the severity of depression.
 However, the risk of dropping out from face-to-face CBT should be addressed because it could reduce the efficacy of the intervention (Avali et al., 2023; Minjie et al., 2023; Rauen et al., 2020; Zuo et al., 2022).

 Contrasting Elements in the Research